chr8993/app-boilerplate/README.md

-# app-boilerplate
+# AptitudeJS

-A very basic boilerplate for developing Angular based apps with an Express.js back-end.
+A very basic boilerplate for developing Angular based applications with an ExpressJS backend.

+# Packages Included

+- Angular
+- ExpressJs
+- MongoDb
+- JSDoc